Aurionidas/Automations/README.md

 # 📁 Automations

-This project is a growing collection of automation solutions built with different tools and technologies, aimed at simplifying repetitive or manual tasks.
+Welcome to the **Automations** repository — a growing collection of automation solutions designed to simplify repetitive or manual tasks using tools like **n8n**, **Google Apps Script**, and more.

 ---

 ## 🚀 Overview

-The goal of this repository is to showcase real-world automation projects using tools like **n8n**, **Google Apps Script**, and more.
-Each project is self-contained, with a clear purpose, documentation, and instructions for use.
+This repo serves as a showcase of real-world automation projects built with different technologies.
+Each project is self-contained, clearly documented, and includes steps to understand or replicate the automation.

+Whether you're exploring automation, learning new tools, or looking for inspiration, you'll find practical examples here.

 ---

+## 📂 Repository Structure

+Each folder inside the repository represents an individual automation project.
+Here's a quick overview of what you'll find:

+---

 ## 📌 Projects

-- **App Script Email Notifications:**
+- **📧 App Script – Email Notifications**
-  Script that sends notification emails about unread conversations. ✔️
+  Automatically sends alerts about unread email threads. ✔️

-- **App Script Automated Emails:**
+- **📨 App Script – Automated Outreach**
-  Automation to contact leads from a database to send automated messages. ✔️
+  Uses a Google Sheet database to send personalized emails to leads. ✔️

-- **n8n Telegram Chatbot:**
+- **🤖 n8n – Telegram Chatbot** *(Coming soon)*
-  Automation that receives images, analizes them, appends information to a database and responds with a summary.
-(Coming soon)
+  Accepts images via Telegram, analyzes content, stores it in a database, and replies with summaries.

-- **n8n RAG Agent:**
+- **🧠 n8n – RAG Agent** *(Coming soon)*
-  Agennt that takes binaries from a Google drive, creates vectorial database and attends requests based on the information from the Drive.
-(Coming soon)
+  Extracts documents from Google Drive, creates a vector database, and answers questions based on the stored data.

 ---

-### ✅ Features
+## ✅ Goals

+- Automate time-consuming tasks
+- Learn and demonstrate different tools
+- Build scalable, reusable automation workflows
+- Share easy-to-follow examples for others to learn from

 ---

-## 📄 License
+## 🙌 Contributions

-This project is part of a personal portfolio and is open for learning, feedback, and inspiration.
-If you’d like to collaborate, feel free to reach out.
+While this is a personal project, feel free to explore, open issues, or suggest improvements.
+Automation is a growing field — let’s build smarter together.

+---

+Thanks for stopping by! 🚀